 To remove your partner from your home loan, you’ll need to be able to qualify for the mortgage on your own.

 - You can refinance and extend your mortgage to 95% of the property value.

 - You can increase your home loan to pay out a divorce settlement.

-- Your mortgage broker can get you a better interest rate while refinancing.
+- Your mortgage broker can get you a better interest rate when refinancing.

 The basic steps are: